‘Inconsistent. That’s who I am!’

 If you leave me, I would be happily climbing trees and sitting on one of the branches, it’s a very peaceful thing to do.
 I love to travel and read books.
 I travel for food especially.

-My family wanted me to be a singer.
+My family wanted it.
 I didn’t have many aspirations growing up.
 I am like someone who doesn’t have a plan.

-You have been in the music industry for many years now.
-How has your journey been?

 In a nutshell, meeting great people, working with them, learning so much with them, learning so much from them and of course, eating good food.